BlueBrain/nexus-forge/examples/notebooks/getting-started/README.md

-The numbers indicate the recommended order in which learning how to use the Knowledge Graph Forge.
+The numbers indicate the recommended order when running the notebooks.

-Commented cells are related to operations which are not supported yet.
+Commented cells are related to operations which are planned but not supported yet.